Panama’s cashews are dying, and it’s a matter of national security

 But then, don’t we usually call in the Americans in such circumstances?

 We do have some very good US scientists here.
 But we also have a US administration that sneers at the US island of Puerto Rico in a crisis and would not be likely to go far out of its way to help Panama.
-However, its worse than just that.
+However, it’s worse than just that.

-See, Fusarium oxysporum is also the basic for genetically engineered — in the United States — biological warfare agents.
+See, Fusarium oxysporum is also the basis for genetically engineered — in the United States — biological warfare agents.
 Under the original configuration of Plan Colombia, the US government required Colombia to spray a version of this fungus developed in American labs over vast stretches of our neighboring country, as part of the “Agent Green” used to eradicate coca plantations.
 Surely that stuff passed through Panama until its use was discontinued in 2001.
 Plant diseases sprayed from airplanes might expect to get into the environment, perhaps take many different routes to spread, perhaps mutate along the way.
 So is Uncle Sam going to want to do or fund research that might in turn embarrass the United States government for an experiment it ran on a Latin American country?

 How serious a biological weapon threat is Fusarium oxysporum?
 Bad enough that the European Union has declared it an illegal weapon of war.